How do I confirm my place on a trip?

 What safeguarding do you have in place on the trip?

 Our motorcycles are inspected to the highest standard before the start of every tour.
-While on the trip, every night we carefully check for any possible problems to ensure the motorcycles are safe to ride for the next leg of the trip.
+While on the trip, every day we carefully check for any possible problems to ensure the motorcycles are safe to ride for the next leg of the trip.

 On every trip, we come equipped with two first aid kits – one in the support truck and one carried on the guide bike.
 We maintain a strict formation so that the guide is always at the front of the group and the support truck is always behind, ensuring staff are ready on either side of the group to aid when needed.